Measurement of the $\gamma n\rightarrow K^0\Sigma^0$ differential cross section over the $K^*$ threshold: Results

 \section{Results}

 The differential cross section for ${\gamma n \rightarrow K^0\Sigma^0}$ is shown in Fig.\,\ref{fig:cs} as a function of energy in four bins in \kaonangle.
 The two methods used to describe and subtract background show a good agreement, with the exception of the most backward angle bin, $-0.7<$\kaonangle$<-0.4$, where there is a discrepancy of up to \SI{0.1}{\mu b/sr} in the first two energy bins from threshold to $W=$\SI{1823}{MeV}.
 This is due to limited phase space in the $2\pi^0$ invariant mass spectrum preventing a clean separation of signal and background.
-Within the statistical and systematic uncertainties, there is a good agreement to the previous data of Akondi \textit{et al.} (A2 Collaboration)\,\cite{MAMI}, which are shown as the blue squares from threshold to its maximum $W=$\SI{1855}{MeV}.

-At the two most backward bins the cross section remains below \SI{0.1}{\mu b/sr} and appears almost flat.
-In the angular bin ${-0.1<\cos\theta_\mathrm{CM}^{K}<0.2}$, the cross section increases up to a center-of-mass energy of \SI{1900}{MeV} before decreasing again.
-In the most forward bin a structure may become visible above \SI{2000}{MeV}.
+The data of Akondi \textit{et al.} (A2 Collaboration)\,\cite{MAMI} are shown as the blue squares from threshold to $W=$ \SI{1855}{MeV}.
+When combining the statistical and systematic uncertainties of both datasets (the systematic uncertainty of the A2 data varies from 0.001 to 0.004\,$\mu$b/sr), there is reasonable consistency over most of the kinematic coverage, however the A2 data generally appears higher.
+This is most pronounced at the two most backward angles at $W = $\SI{1855}{MeV}, where there is a discrepancy of approximately $1\sigma-2\sigma$ beyond the combined uncertainties.